Prohibition in the United States

 The Eighteenth Amendment passed in 1919 "with a 68 percent supermajority in the House of Representatives and 76 percent support in the Senate" and was ratified by 46 out of 48 states.
 Enabling legislation, known as the Volstead Act, set down the rules for enforcing the federal ban and defined the types of alcoholic beverages that were prohibited.
 Not all alcohol was banned; for example, religious use of wine was permitted.
 Private ownership and consumption of alcohol were not made illegal under federal law, but local laws were stricter in many areas, and some states banned possession outright.

 By the late 1920s, a new opposition to Prohibition emerged nationwide.
-The opposition attacked the policy, claiming that it lowered tax revenue at a critical time before and during the Great Depression and imposed "rural" Protestant religious values on "urban" America.
+At a critical time in the country's economic history, before and at the beginning of the Great Depression, it was claimed that the policy had lowered tax revenues.
+Religiously, "rural" Protestant values were being imposed on "urban" America.
 The Twenty-first Amendment ended Prohibition, though it continued in some states.
 To date, this is the only time in American history in which a constitutional amendment was passed for the purpose of repealing another.

 The overall effects of Prohibition on society are disputed and hard to pin down.
 Some research indicates that alcohol consumption declined substantially due to Prohibition, while other research indicates that Prohibition did not reduce alcohol consumption in the long term.
 Americans who wanted to continue drinking alcohol found loopholes in Prohibition laws or used illegal methods to obtain alcohol, resulting in the emergence of black markets and crime syndicates dedicated to distributing alcohol.
 By contrast, rates of liver cirrhosis, alcoholic psychosis, and infant mortality declined during Prohibition.
 Because of the lack of uniform national statistics gathered about crime prior to 1930, it is difficult to draw conclusions about Prohibition's effect on crime at the national level.
 Support for Prohibition diminished steadily throughout its duration, including among former supporters of Prohibition.